Reactive Multi-Context Systems: Heterogeneous Reasoning in Dynamic Environments: Reactive Multi-Context Systems

 expresses that temperature values received on stream $S$ should be added to the knowledge base (tagged with the stream index) if they lie between $45\degree$C and $65\degree$C.

-Note that we assume that instantiation directives only evaluate to true if their arguments are substituted by appropriate instantiation terms, for example when $X$ is substituted by numeric values in the temperature example.
+Note that we assume that instantiation conditions only evaluate to true if their arguments are substituted by appropriate instantiation terms, for example when $X$ is substituted by numeric values in the temperature example.